aakbar5/handy-commands/docker.md

 Backup a docker container.

+- `docker container ls` - Check container is running
-- docker commit -- `docker commit --pause container-name image-name`
+- `docker commit --pause container-name image-name` - Issue commit command to save state of running container to an image
-- docker save   -- `docker save --output image-name-backup.tar image-name`
+- `docker save --output image-name-backup.tar image-name` - Save docker image to .tar file.

+`NOTE: docker export command can also used to save running/paused container.`

 <a name="workflow_5"></a>
 ## Workflow # 5